Once you decide on the carrier(s) you want in your arsenal, you have to decide what specific equipment makes the most sense for getting online.

 If you're a member, please log in above to comment on this guide.

-Pros & cons of smartphones, mobile hotspots and mobile routers:
+Pros & cons of smartphones and mobile hotspots:

 Smartphone/Tablet Hotspotting & Tethering